 Can we use historical 911 and 311 call volumes to adequately staff and schedule their call floors, at various times of the day/week/month/year?

 New Orleans is looking to save lives by using data to predict which of the city’s buildings need to be equipped with fire alarms.
 By compiling data from sources like the 2011 American Housing Survey, the 2013 American Community Survey, the 2010 Using data collected by the Census and NOFD, the city determined that poverty among building inhabitants, building age and how long the residents have lived in a building are the best predictors that a structure may not have a smoke alarm installed.
 The city then determined that those over 65 and under 5 are most likely to die in building fires.
 It took the age data, added information about which areas of the city saw the highest concentration of fires over the previous five years, and mapped it.
 Finally, the likelihood of having a smoke alarm, residents' age and fire-concentration data were combined to rank every zone of the city based on the need for smoke alarms.
 NOFD is using the data to focus its door-to-door program to install free smoke alarms.
-Read more in "Where There's Smoke, There's Data," by Charles Chieppo.
+Read more in "Predicting Fire Risk: From New Orleans to a Nationwide Tool" by Katherine Hillenbrand.

 - How can we anticipate where vulnerable people will need help evacuating?